Quib2084/Virtual-Paint/README.md

 # Virtual-Paint
-Python OpenCV2 Virtual Paint Project.\n
+Python OpenCV2 Virtual Paint Project.--

 Objects of pre-specified colors will act as digital paint brushes to draw on a canvas using a webcam.